 - Pseudorange Calculation

-Position of the Receiver (User) using Trilateration Principle
+Position of the Receiver (User) Using the Trilateration Principle

 The distance is measured using the equation: